Board of Directors

 Chair

 Mary-Kathryn Boler, CFRE has 30 years’ experience in education and economic development program creation and funding.
-As Senior Director of Corporate and Foundation Relations at Kennesaw State University, she establishes and stewards philanthropic partnerships with business and nonprofit leaders throughout Georgia to support KSU's academic and community initiatives.
+She currently serves as Chief Development Officer at Communities in Schools Atlanta.
 She also shares her development expertise with other nonprofits as a grant writing instructor at the Georgia Center for Nonprofits.

 Prior to joining KSU Mary-Kathryn was the Senior Director of Development for TAG Education Collaborative, where she brought hands-on STEM (science, technology, engineering, and mathematics) education initiatives to students in grades K-12.
 Earlier in her career Mary-Kathryn was the chief executive officer of Catapult Strategic Consulting, where she increased the success and sustainability of over 500 entrepreneurial businesses and nonprofit organizations.
 Mary-Kathryn also has extensive experience developing entrepreneurial programs, such as technology business incubators and small business loan funds, for economic development authorities throughout the country.